DMJ16/bard/README.md

 #### 🏟️

-There is also an opportunity to better engage with fans by selling direct-to-consumer.
+Opportunity to more closely engage with fans by selling direct-to-consumer.

 #### 🗳️

-Additionally, there is a proof-of-concept Rinkeby testnet DAO--AuthorDAO.
+There is a proof-of-concept Rinkeby testnet DAO--AuthorDAO.
 Each member could proportionally participate in the governance of a service such as a distributed content distribution platform.